 The Congregational Church and St Elizabeth of Portugal pictured on an old postcard in 1913

-We’ve now republished these on our website and in due course will be adding further articles from Peter about the history of Richmond’s Congregational Church.
+We’ve now republished these on our website and during 2017 will be adding further articles from Peter about the history of Richmond’s Congregational Church.